aquasecurity/kube-bench/docs/controls.md

 ## Check

-The CIS Kubernetes Benchmark recommends configurations to harden Kubernetes components.
+The STIG/CIS Kubernetes Benchmarks recommend configurations to harden Kubernetes components.
 These recommendations are usually configuration options and can be specified by flags to Kubernetes binaries, or in configuration files.

 The Benchmark also provides commands to audit a Kubernetes installation, identify